trusktr/threejs-issue-24412/README.md

 This outputs a JSON array of strings representing all the functions, and some blocks within those functions, that were called during execution.

-I have saved the desktop and android execution results in `result-desktop.json` and `result-android.json`, respectively.
+I outputted this JSON twice, once on desktop in `result-desktop.json`, and once on Android in `result-android.json`.

 The desktop app executes 7 more locations than the mobile app does, as you can see by diffing `result-desktop.json` with `result-android.json`.